mkozel92/algos_py/README.md

   O(log N) connected\
   But those are basically constant because average case complexity \
   grows proportionally to inverse Ackermann function = does not grow at all

+#### dynamic programming

+1. _coins_
+  count all the different ways to get given change using given coins complexity O(MN) ..num_coins * change to get

+1. _max_independent_set_
+  get sum of elements of max independent set. \
+  Independent set is subset of a list such that no elements in this set \
+  where consecutive in the original list complexity O(N)

+1. _triple_step_
+  count ways to go up the stair using 1,2, or 3 steps at time complexity O(MN)...choices of steps * num of steps to climb

 #### graphs